 The incidence of IgE-mediated reactions to all local anaesthetics is < 1% .
 There are very few reports in the literature of anaphylaxis caused by any type of local anaesthetic.

-If benzocaine contact allergy is suspected based on history and examination, patch testing is performed to confirm the hypersensitivity reaction, using 5% benzocaine in petrolatum .
+If benzocaine contact allergy is suspected based on the patient's history and examination, patch testing is performed to confirm the hypersensitivity reaction, using 5% benzocaine in petrolatum .
 Other local anaesthetics will also usually be tested, as cross-reactivity between ester local anaesthetics is common because of the structural similarities.

 The treatment of hypersensitivity to benzocaine is to treat the acute rash and to avoid benzocaine-containing products.